 If you are interested in trying an email validation service, check out some of these:

-Now that you know how to keep your contact lists clean start sharing all the wonderful content you are curating!
+Now that you know how to keep your contact lists clean, you can start sharing all the wonderful content you are curating.
 Need help getting started?
 Give rasa.io a try.
 We provide a platform that generates customized newsletters that are tailored to provide relevant information to your specific audience.